 Key points about cellulitis

-• Cellulitis (pokenga kiri) is an infection that affects the deeper layers of the skin.
+- Cellulitis (pokenga kiri) is an infection of the deeper layers of the skin.

-• Areas of skin affected by cellulitis become red, painful, hot and swollen.
+- Skin affected by cellulitis becomes red, painful, hot and swollen.

 Cellulitis generally only affects one side of the body.
 The area of skin affected by cellulitis becomes: